pacificpelican/library2/README.md

 - upload files (preferably epubs and pdfs) which will go to the /public/uploads directory
 - meta-data about the post is saved to /db/lop.json using [LokiJS](http://techfort.github.io/LokiJS/)
+- View recent uploads and download files or share perma-links

 ## How to set up